The Steinhauer and Ermineskin Flood Mitigation Project

 Ph: (780) 509-8080

 The Steinhauer and Ermineskin Flood Mitigation Project was initiated with the objective of reducing the risk of flooding during high-intensity, low-frequency rainfall events.
-The selected concept includes two dry ponds: one in Steinhauer Park and one in Ermineskin Park, as well as performing various sewer upgrades located in several areas of both neighbourhoods.
+The selected concept includes two dry ponds: one in Steinhauer Park and one in Ermineskin Park, as well as performing various sewer upgrades located in several areas of both neighborhoods.

 The dry ponds are stormwater management facilities which have been designed to stay dry and only begin to fill with water in large rain events when the stormwater system cannot handle the water volumes.
 During heavy storm events, the ponds act as storage facilities.
 The water will then drain from the dry ponds into the downstream stormwater system when there is capacity.
 The dry ponds will help reduce pooling of water on the streets, flooding of manholes, and the risk of basement flooding.